DataDog/datadog-api-client-ruby/docs/v1/MonitorsAPI.md

   name: 'name_example', # String | A string to filter monitors by name.
   tags: 'host:host0', # String | A comma separated list indicating what tags, if any, should be used to filter the list of monitors by scope.
 For example, `host:host0`.
   monitor_tags: 'service:my-app', # String | A comma separated list indicating what service and/or custom tags, if any, should be used to filter the list of monitors.
 Tags created in the Datadog UI automatically have the service key prepended.
 For example, `service:my-app`.
-  with_downtimes: true, # Boolean | If this argument is set to true, then the returned data includes all current downtimes for each monitor.
+  with_downtimes: true, # Boolean | If this argument is set to true, then the returned data includes all current active downtimes for each monitor.
   id_offset: 789, # Integer | Monitor ID offset.
   page: 0, # Integer | The page to start paginating from.
 If this argument is not specified, the request returns all monitors without pagination.
   page_size: 20 # Integer | The number of monitors to return per page.
 If the page argument is not specified, the default behavior returns all monitors without a `page_size` limit.
 However, if page is specified and `page_size` is not, the argument defaults to 100.